-Microcystin levels in Skeleton Lake North Basin exceeded the recreational guideline of $10 \mu g/L$ during the July 7th and September 22nd sampling events in 2021 (Table 1).
-Although the levels during June and August fell below the guideline, levels were still appreciably high.
-In recent years, a toxic species of cyanobacteria of the genus Planktothrix has been observed in Skeleton Lake North - this is likely creating high levels of microcystin.
+Microcystin levels in Skeleton Lake North Basin exceeded the recreational guideline of 10 $\mu$ g/L during the June 7th and July 12th sampling events in 2022 (Table 1).
+Although the levels during August and September fell below the guideline, levels were still appreciably high.
+In recent years, a toxic species of cyanobacteria of the genus Planktothrix has been observed in Skeleton Lake North - this is likely the cause of the high levels of microcystin.

 Microcystin levels from all sampling events in the South Basin fell below the recreational guideline (Table 2).
-During the June $14^{th}$ sampling event, the microcystin level was below the laboratory detection limit of 0.10 $\mu$ g/L. A value of 0.05 $\mu$ g/L is assigned to this date in order to calculate an average.
+During the June $18^{th}$ and July $12^{th}$ sampling events, the microcystin level was below the laboratory detection limit of $0.10~\mu g/L$ .
+A value of $0.05~\mu g/L$ is assigned to this date in order to calculate an average.
 Caution should always be observed when recreating around cyanobacteria.